 Integrations

-Forecasts are divided into two categories:
+Forecasts are divided into three categories:

-• up to 2 days in advance (free)
+• 2 full days in advance (free)

-• up to 4 days in advance: Pricing
+• 6 full days in advance: Pricing

 For both options, data is delivered from midnight of the current day.
 Forecasts are updated twice daily.